AssemblyScript/universal-strings/README.md

 ## Motivation

-Good interoperability with the Web Platform is critical for the long-term success of WebAssembly, and good interoperability between different programming languages running on different hosts is desirable.
-The most common higher data types used in between two modules, or a host and a module, are strings and arrays, so making sure that these perform well and are compatible with the bulk of languages is important.
+Good interoperability with the Web Platform is critical for the long-term success of WebAssembly, and good interoperability between different programming languages running on various hosts is desirable.
+The most common higher data types used in between two modules, or a host like a browser and a module, are strings and arrays, so making sure that these perform well and are compatible with the bulk of languages is important.
 This document describes a mechanism for strings, addressing concerns raised in discussions like [[1](https://github.com/WebAssembly/interface-types/issues/13)] and [[2](https://github.com/WebAssembly/gc/issues/145)].

 ## Types